 The room is basically run by the dealers - the manager is almost never there, and doesn't do any managing when he is.
 The dealers are very friendly, and the room has a very social feel to it (more like a home game than a casino).
 However, it's far too social, and the dealers do absolutely nothing to speed up the horrendously slow game (often contributing to the problem by engaging in conversation with the players instead of dealing).
 Since I wasn't getting any cards one night, I decided to start counting hands.
 We got just 20 hands in an hour!
 I'd be pissed if I only got 20 hands playing Omaha, a game requiring twice as many hole cards that almost always goes to the river (frequently with the board run multiple times)!
 Beyond being overly sociable with the players, the dealers do little to nothing to speed up the play of habitual tankers, and if you call clock on them, they behave like children, intentionally letting the clock count down to zero to waste the maximum amount of time.
 I had a guy tank for at least two minutes before I called clock on him.
 The big decision?
 Whether to call a ₡4,000 turn bet on a pot of just ₡8,000!

-The last time I played there, I tipped my remaining ₡20,000 rather than be forced to play for the required 3 hours!
+The last time I played there (on my first trip), I tipped my remaining ₡20,000 rather than be forced to play for the required 3 hours!
 That's how horrible this room is - I'd rather give my promotion money away than be forced to play there any longer!

 Ruta 27, 350 mts Oeste de Multiplaza, Primera Planta del Hotel Sheraton

 The Grand Casino is beautiful new casino and is located in a wealthier suberb of San Jose.
 The poker room is located on the casino floor, but is separated by huge dividers, so it has the feel of a private room.
 There are 4 huge poker tables, comfortable chairs, and plenty of space so you do not feel cramped.
-Several of the dealers are poor and make a lot of mistakes, and the rest are only okay.
+The dealers are competent, if not especially fast.
 The poker room manager and assistant manager are both excellent, and will work hard to make you feel welcome.

 The Sheraton is one of the few poker rooms in San Jose, Costa Rica that still has a game in USD ($1/$2 No Limit Hold'em).
 This game starts every day at 2 pm, and they typically get a 2nd table that lasts for several hours.
 The rake is pretty standard for Costa Rica: 10% capped at $5.
 However, they also take an additional $2 for promotions: $1 once the pot reaches $10 for the monthly freeroll, and $1 once the pot reaches $70 for the nightly $100 high hand, which you can collect any time within 7 days.
 You can also collect your prize and leave - there is no requirement to put it into play.